bilde2910/FreeField/docs/permissions.rst

 level, which is an integer between 0 and 250 describing the access level of users within that role to functionality in FreeField.

-Each group additionally has a color code that is used to distinguish users of a particular group in the user list.
+.. tip:: Each group can additionally be assigned a color code that is used to
+         distinguish users of a particular group in the user list.
 This is described in greater detail in the `Group settings`_ section of this page.

 Default groups
 --------------